ChromeDevTools/devtools-frontend/docs/workflows.md

 As a standalone project, Chrome DevTools frontend can be checked out and built independently from Chromium.
 The main advantage is not having to check out and build Chromium.

-However, to run layout tests, you need to use the [integrated checkout](#Integrated-checkout).
+However, to run layout tests, you need to use the [chromium checkout](#Chromium-checkout).

 #### Checking out source